Paul O'Connell: 2007–2009

 O'Connell again took over from an injured O'Driscoll as Ireland captain in their historic match against France in the 2007 Six Nations Championship, the first rugby match ever played at Croke Park.
 O'Connell was awarded the Man of the match accolade following Ireland's historic 43–13 win over England at Croke Park a week later.

 He was named in Ireland's squad for the 2007 Rugby World Cup on 12 August 2007.
 His campaign started against Namibia, who, despite being the lowest ranked team in the competition, only lost 32-17 to Ireland.
 After the game, O'Connell admitted: "A few of the more experienced guys need to start performing better and start leading the team a bit more."
 O'Connell lined out for another disappointing Irish performance six days later when Georgia came embarrassingly close to beating Ireland, eventually only losing 14-10.
 O'Connell's world cup ended after Ireland recorded two defeats against France and Argentina, meaning Ireland crashed out in the pool stage of the tournament in one of the lowest points in Irish rugby history.

 O'Connell became Munster captain in July 2007, succeeding Anthony Foley.
 He led Munster to their second Heineken Cup triumph in the 2007–08 season, playing a crucial role in the lead up to Munster's sole try in their 16–13 defeat of Toulouse in the 2008 Heineken Cup Final.
 He also led the side to victory in the 2008–09 Celtic League.

-O'Connell's ability to steal Welsh line-out ball was a key role in Ireland's 17-15 victory over Wales which granted Ireland the 2009 Six Nations Championship and a first Grand Slam in 61 years.
+O'Connell's ability to steal Welsh line-out ball played a key role in Ireland's 17-15 victory over Wales which granted Ireland the 2009 Six Nations Championship and a first Grand Slam in 61 years.
 He played in all of Ireland's 2009 November Test matches, with Ireland claiming a draw against Australia, and two wins over Fiji and South Africa.

 On 21 April 2009, O'Connell was named as the British & Irish Lions captain for the 2009 tour to South Africa.
 He commented at the time: "I looked at the squad last night and it will be a privilege to lead them.
 It's a great honour considering the captains that have gone before me, some of them legends of the game."
 He started the first test defeat alongside Alun Wyn Jones on 20 June 2009.
 He led the Lions in the second test with a new second-row partner in the form Simon Shaw as the Lions lost the match and with it, the series.
 O'Connell started in the last test of the series where the Lions managed a consolation victory to avoid the first whitewash by South Africa in 118 years.